jojoelfe/deco_lace_template_matching_manuscript/reviews/elife_answers.md

 comparing it with results from 3D coordinates from cryo-tomography (Lucas. et. al. eLife 2021).
 The median difference in the Z-direction between 2DTM and tomography was found to 59 A, roughly a third of the LSU diameter.
-While we have not yet sufficent data from 2DTM+tomography to perform such an analysis as a function of sample thickness, we note that Lucas et. al. used samples with a thickness ranging from 80-220 nm, so we don't expect uncertainties to be substantialy higher in our present study.
+While we have not yet sufficient data from 2DTM+tomography to perform such an analysis as a function of sample thickness, we note that Lucas et. al. used samples with a thickness ranging from 80-220 nm, so we don't expect uncertainties to be substantialy higher in our present study.